TaraT1/Full-Stack-forStuff/README.md

 ### Identity Access Management
 #### Roles
 - Owner
+	- locations
-	- can get, create, patch, delete locations
+		- get, create, patch, delete

+	- books
-	- can get, create, patch, delete books
+		- get, create, patch, delete
 - User
+	- locations
+		- get
 	- books
-		- get books
-	- locations
-		- can get locations
+		- get

-**future features:
-- Owner role can create new categories of things
-- Admin role creates users and assigns privileges
-- Helper role changes location

-### Getting Setup (from Coffee FE Readme)
+### Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
 It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate smoothly.